-Chicha is made from different things across South America, but in Peru, it’s made from corn.
+Chicha is made from different things across South America, but it’s made from corn in Peru.
 Chicha has ancient roots; corn was considered sacred; thus, an alcoholic drink made from corn was even more so.
-The most popular type of corn to use is purple hued variety, which grows in abundance in the Andes.
-Sales of Chicha in Peru (as a soft drink) rival those of Coca Cola.
+The most popular corn type is the purple-hued variety, which grows in abundance in the Andes.
+Sales of Chicha in Peru (as a soft drink) rival Coca-Cola.

 29. There’s a rainbow mountain in Peru.

 All Instagrammers love Peru facts like this one.
-We kid you not – Vinicunca is a mountain that’s striped with a load of different colors, this is one of those pretty cool Peru facts.
+We kid you not – Vinicunca is a mountain that’s striped with a load of different colors.
+This is one of those pretty cool Peru facts.
 It’s pretty awesome.
 The name means “Seven Color Mountain,” which makes sense.

 30.)
 Peru is home to the most ancient city in all of the Americas.

 Ending this list of Peru facts is one of my favorites!
 Older than the Maya, the Aztec, Inca, Tiwanaku, or any other ancient peoples, the Norte Chico culture is known for some truly ancient ruins – Caral.
-This elaborate complex is spread over 370 acres and has all the things you’d want in a city – plazas, buildings, streets, temples, and an amphitheater.
+This elaborate complex is spread over 370 acres and has everything you’d want in a city – plazas, buildings, streets, temples, and an amphitheater.

-When is the Best Season to Travel Peru?
+When is the Best Season to Travel to Peru?

-You may be surprised to hear that winter in Peru is actually the best time to travel there.
-Between May and September is the driest time to visit Peru, it’s a bit cold but it’s certainly better than rain!
+You may be surprised to hear that winter in Peru is the best time to travel there.
+Between May and September is the driest time to visit Peru, it’s a bit cold, but it’s certainly better than rain!

 Tourism is lower during this time, and temperatures are mild and a little unpredictable.
 Still, it’s not going to be raining all the time!